Which of the following correctly states the two requirements for ... | Study Prep in Pearson+

 1

-Recall the definition of a discrete probability distribution: it assigns probabilities to each possible outcome of a discrete random variable.

-Understand the first requirement: each probability must be between 0 and 1 inclusive, which means for each probability \( P \), it must satisfy \( 0 \leq P \leq 1 \).
-This ensures probabilities are valid and not negative or greater than 1.
+Recall the first requirement: Each probability must be between 0 and 1 inclusive, which can be written as \$0 \leq P(x) \leq 1\( for each outcome \)x$.

-Understand the second requirement: the sum of all probabilities for all possible outcomes must equal 1, expressed as \( \sum P_i = 1 \).
-This ensures the total probability covers all possible outcomes.
+Recall the second requirement: The sum of all probabilities for all possible outcomes must equal 1, expressed as \(\sum P(x) = 1\).

+Recognize that these two conditions ensure the probabilities are valid and represent a complete distribution over all outcomes.

-Evaluate the given options against these two requirements: probabilities must be between 0 and 1, and their sum must be exactly 1.
+Evaluate the given options by checking if they satisfy both conditions: probabilities between 0 and 1, and their sum equal to 1.

-Conclude that the correct statement is: 'Each probability is between \( 0 \leq P \leq 1 \) and the sum of all probabilities is \( 1 \)'.

 Watch next